Rick Reynolds, LCSW

 Affair Recovery Steps: How to Live Without Fear After Infidelity

 To start living without fear, I recommend this technique.
-While these affair recovery steps may not work for every situation, they've personally helped me find hope, healing and a way through some of the darkness after infidelity.
+While these affair recovery steps may not work for every situation, they've personally helped me find hope, healing, and a path through the darkness after infidelity.

 Remembering Your Potential Can Triumph Over Fear

-Decades ago, the company I worked for visited an outdoor high ropes course for personal development and team-building activities.
-One of the challenges was walking across a 20-foot beam called the "Cat Walk."
-The beam was suspended approximately 30 feet above ground.
+Decades ago, the company I worked for visited an outdoor high-ropes course for personal development and team-building activities.
+One of the challenges was walking across a twenty-foot beam called the "cat walk."
+The beam was suspended approximately thirty feet above ground.

 Before climbing up to the suspended beam, we each walked across a similar beam on the ground.
-None of us had a problem walking across the grounded beam, but the Cat Walk was another story.
-When I climbed 30 feet into the air to cross it, I froze.
-My mind was telling me I could do it since, just moments before, I had crossed the beam on the ground, but seeing 30 feet of airspace below my feet took my breath away.
+None of us had a problem walking across the grounded beam, but the cat walk was another story.
+When I climbed thirty feet into the air to cross it, I froze.
+My mind was telling me I could do it since, just moments before, I had crossed the beam on the ground, but seeing thirty feet of airspace below took my breath away.
 It left me paralyzed with fear.

 Recovering from infidelity pain is not unlike this experience.
 When we're traumatized, it's easy to slide into a defensive operating system.
 In this state, it can feel as if the world's out to get us.
 We expect things to go wrong.
 Frankly, we fear the worst.
-Suddenly, routine day-to-day tasks, such as checking social media or even driving to work, can seem terrifying when recovering after an affair or a betrayal.
+Suddenly, routine, day-to-day tasks, such as checking social media or interacting with colleagues at work, can seem terrifying when recovering from an affair—no matter which side of it you are on.
 You've done these activities before, but now you may fear encountering painful triggers and reminders in the process.

-So how do you come to a place where you can move forward, where you can live as you always have, and tackle each day without fear?
-As I stood frozen, unable to cross the Cat Walk, the facilitator suggested I put on a blindfold.
-I thought that was an absurd suggestion; it frankly boggled my mind.
+So how do you come to a place where you can live as you did before, tackling each day without fear?
+As I stood frozen, unable to cross the cat walk, the facilitator suggested I put on a blindfold.
+I thought that was an absurd suggestion; the suggestion boggled my mind.
 But he persisted and, eventually, I gave in.
 The blindfold worked like a charm.
-Covering my eyes, where I could no longer see the 30-foot drop, eliminated my fear and allowed me to walk across the beam.
+Covering my eyes, so I could no longer see the thirty-foot drop, eliminated my fear and allowed me to walk across the beam.

 Focusing on 'Remember Whens' Instead of 'What Ifs'

 A few years ago, Stephanie and I visited Israel.
 This trip had been on our bucket list for years.
-Something our guide said reminded me of my Cat Walk experience.
-He said that during World War II, one way that people dealt with their fears was by "walking backward."
-They would intentionally keep their hearts and minds focused on events from the past that revealed hope, love and the good in the universe.
+Something our guide said reminded me of my cat walk experience.
+He said that during World War II, one way people dealt with their fears was by "walking backward."
+They would intentionally keep their hearts and minds focused on events from the past that revealed hope, love, and the good in the universe.
 This allowed them to "back into" the future.
-When faced with fear, it helped them find the strength to move forward; it helped them remember that things were good once and they could be good once again.
+When faced with fear, this tactic helped them find the strength to move forward; it helped them remember that things were good once and can be good once again.

 Often, what robs us of joy are the situations we create in our minds.
 When recovering from infidelity pain, we can spend so much time worrying about situations that might never happen.
 We can also get really worked up about something on the horizon, expecting it to completely derail us.
 In reality, we're stronger than we give ourselves credit for.
 Remember, you've survived difficult and devastating setbacks, and you can survive whatever else comes your way.